sciZer0/7/v/README.md

 The only way for a blockchain to be permissionless and highly-sustainable is to simultaneously (1)use the public-private key pair authentication mechanism and (2)be a people-ruled, highly-decentralized system – without being under control of any single entity.

-Also, nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain sustainable even throughout geopolitical events or natural disasters.
+Ideally, nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain sustainable even throughout geopolitical events or natural disasters.

 On the other hand, the main task of developers is to really build/make such systems highly sustainable, decentralized, scalable, fast, reliable, secure — and plus, of course, AS efficient AS possible.

-And, the rule of efficiency is that you must never do anything more than enough.
+And, THE rule of efficiency is that you must never do anything more than enough.

-Extremely importantly, not an endless increasing of nodes, which is expensive, is the goal, but high sustainability.
+Extremely importantly, not an endless increasing of nodes, which is extremely-expensive, is the goal, but high sustainability.
 These are different things. *More on this below.*

 The industry highly needs a new universal coefficient that describes the minimum amount of effort it would take to disrupt any given blockchain.
 The Nakamoto coefficient is not good for this since is one-sided because the authors of this coefficient at that moment didn't fully understand the main point of blockchain technology.